nickjturner/homebridge-mi-temperature-and-humidity-sensor/README.md

   1. Search for "homebridge-mi-temperature-and-humidity-sensor" on the plugin screen.
   2. Click **Install** on `homebridge-mi-temperature-and-humidity-sensor`
   3. Give the sensor a useful name.
 (This will appear in the HomeKit app).
   4. Add the MAC address.
 This can be found by using the above flashing tool, or by running `bluetoothctl scan le` from the terminal.
+The address will start with `A4:C1:38`.
   5. Restart Homebridge to pick up the new accessory.
   6. Repeat with as many sensors as you want.